Hearty and wholesome.

 - 2 quarts cold water

-- 1/2 teaspoon baking soda (optional, but I recommend as it will help the beans soften)
+- 1/2 teaspoon baking soda (to help the beans soften)

 - 1 tablespoon butter